Acts 2017

 Media File

 On his way to Jerusalem for the final time, Paul bids farewell to the Ephesian church.
-The subject of his remarks echos the first of the Kingdom Parables in Matthew.
+The subject of his remarks echoes the first of the Kingdom Parables in Matthew.
 They also presage his pastoral Letter to the Ephesians as well as Y'shua's Letter in Revelation 2.
 These four passages of Scripture address the same subject from different time perspectives.

 • Acts 21-22, Paul's Arrival in Jerusalem